mumoshu/crossover/README.md

 ### Gradual Migration

-You always start with a standard Envoy without `envoy-xds-configmap-loader`.
+You always start with a standard Envoy without `crossover`.
 If you're happy with that, keep using it and don't bother with adding additional moving part to the mix.

 Wanna do Canary Deployment with [Flagegr](https://github.com/weaveworks/flagger)?

 Got to need dynamically reconfiguring Envoy at runtime without time-consuming and unreliable reloads?

-OK - Turn on dynamic config with `envoy-xds-configmap-loader`.
+OK - Turn on dynamic config with `crossover`.

 Edit your static envoy configuration to load xDS from local files.
-Update local files via configmaps by adding `envoy-xds-configmap-loader` as an init container and a sidecar container of your Envoy pod.
+Update local files via configmaps by adding `crossover` as an init container and a sidecar container of your Envoy pod.
 That's all you need to get started really!

 ### Understandable

 No gRPC, REST server or serious K8s controller to maintain and debug.

-`envoy-xds-configmap-loader` is a simple golang program that feeds only necessary parts of the config to Envoy via xDS.
+`crossover` is a simple golang program that feeds only necessary parts of the config to Envoy via xDS.

 It fetches well-known K8s `ConfigMap` and SMI `TrafficSplit` resources via Kubernetes' REST API, write config files for Envoy, rename the files so that Envoy can atomically reconfigure itself.